-Extra-large Deluxe and Premium Rooms underscore the visionary, innovative, sometimes whimsical side of designer Nick Troubetzkoy: in one room the balcony is built around a full-grown red gommier tree; in another a flamboyant tree drapes its red blossoms around the balcony.
+Extra-large Deluxe and Premium Rooms underscore the innovative and sometimes whimsical side of designer Nick Troubetzkoy: in one room the balcony is built around a full-grown red gommier tree; in another a flamboyant tree drapes its red blossoms around the balcony.
 There are just 49 rooms at the resort, the Premium Rooms are located high on the hillside with stunning views of the Pitons and many of these are three-walled to ensure that this magnificent backdrop is very much an integral part of your holiday, while all of the beachside rooms are in the Deluxe category and are located just a few feet away from the glorious beach.
-All the furniture has been individually designed and handmade in the region and the resort emphasises the use of local woods such as teak, mahogany and red cedar, along with other local products in its room decor and furnishings – the cushions and bedspreads are made from colourful cotton fabrics called madras, the island's national cloth.
+All the furniture has been individually designed and handmade in the region, and the resort emphasises the use of local woods such as teak, mahogany and red cedar, along with other local products in its room decor and furnishings – the cushions and bedspreads are made from colourful cotton fabrics called madras, the island's national cloth.

 FOR WEDDINGS & HONEYMOONS

 One of the world’s most romantic getaways this intimate hideaway is the perfect retreat for honeymoon couples looking to escape.
-While Anse Chastanet’s wedding planners offer exceptional personal attention and are highly skilled at making sure each couple's special day fulfils their unique dreams.
+Anse Chastanet’s wedding planners also offer exceptional personal attention and are highly skilled at making sure each couple's special day fulfils their dreams.
 They will assist in selecting a picture-perfect location for the nuptials whether it be on Anse Chastenet beach, the secluded Anse Mamin beach, the enchanting treehouse, the romantic remains of the 18th century plantation, or even under water for certified divers.

 - PADI Dive Centre

 OUT & ABOUT

 - Piton & La Soufriere Volcano hikes

 - The Treehouse offers award-winning fine dining serving upscale food with flair.